HL7/fhir-ipa/input/pagecontent/index.md

 #### Using the International Patient Access API

-The IPA specification is designed to help patients access their own data through any app of their choice.
-The underlying SMART App Launch specifications have also been deployed at scale for clinician-facing and backend access to patient records using EHR-integrated SMART apps.  <span class="bg-success" markdown="1"> Note that this version of IPA is read-only, though specific implementations may choose to provide write access.
+The IPA specification is designed to help patients access their data through patient-facing applications.
+The underlying SMART App Launch specifications have been deployed at scale for clinician-facing and backend access to patient records using EHR-integrated SMART apps  <span class="bg-success" markdown="1">This version of IPA is read-only.
+However, implementations may choose to provide write access.
 In addition, IPA implementers are encouraged to re-use IPA profiles and support additional SMART App Launch capabilities, such as the "[Clinician Access for EHR Launch](http://hl7.org/fhir/smart-app-launch/conformance.html#capability-sets)" scenario or "[Backend Services](http://hl7.org/fhir/smart-app-launch/backend-services.html)".</span><!-- new-content -->

 <div class="bg-success" markdown="1">